mdietrichstein/tensorflow-open_nsfw/README.md

 __export_tflite.py__

 Exports the model in [TFLite format](https://www.tensorflow.org/lite/).
 Use this one if you want to run inference on mobile or IoT devices.
-Please not that the `base64_jpeg` input type does not work with TFLite since the standard runtime is missing a number of required tensorflow operations.
+Please note that the `base64_jpeg` input type does not work with TFLite since the standard runtime lacks a number of required tensorflow operations.

 __export_graph.py__